amias-channer/obs-scripts/chat.md

 ### Changing stream properties

-These are a bit dangerous and should probably only be used with active mods to switch it back
+These are a bit dangerous and should probably only be used with active mods to switch it back.
+Changing these can make the VOD recording split.

 Allow anyone to change the stream title
 ```